Sourish1997/steganalysis/README.md

 http://dde.binghamton.edu/download/ImageDB/BOSSbase_1.01.zip

-I have included samples for both the original images in the BOSSbase dataset as well as the images after performing LSB matching.
+I have also included samples for both the original images in the BOSSbase dataset as well as the images after performing LSB matching.
 The steg images have been generated using the tool available at https://github.com/daniellerch/aletheia.
-The command used to generate the steg images is:
+Use the following command to generate the steg images:

 *$ python aletheia.py lsbm-sim bossbase 0.40 bossbase_lsb*